Presbyterian Church of Ghana: Membership

-By the 2015, the church had 876,257 members and 2573 congregations.
+By 2015, the church had 876,257 members and 2573 congregations.
 By the end of 2019, the PCG had about a total membership of 1,015,174.
 According to the 2019 report of the Committee on Information Management, Statistics & Planning (IMSP) of the Department of Administration & Human Resource Management (AHRM) of the church, it had 4889 congregations.
 As of 2021, there were more than 1.7 million Presbyterians in Ghana, representing approximately 8% of Ghanaian Christians and comprising members of the Presbyterian Church of Ghana, Evangelical Presbyterian Church, Ghana, Global Evangelical Church and other smaller Reformed denominations in the Presbyterian tradition.